 Patients should carry on with their usual delivery schedules under Homecare services unless otherwise directed.
 You can arrange for a relative, friend or community volunteer to collect your medicine.
 Some cystic fibrosis patients may see a change to delivery schedules in the future for specialist medications.

 The pulmonary hypertension service has now resumed face-to-face consultations for the majority of our patients.
 We are still holding some telephone clinics and it will be made clear on your appointment letter if you are required to attend our hospital in person or via telephone clinic.
 If you have a telephone appointment, please wait by your phone and we will contact you on the day, on or as close to the time stated on your letter.

 If you are attending a face-to-face appointment please attend in good time and let us know as soon as possible if you are unable to make the appointment so that this slot can then be made available to another patient.

 If you need to contact the pulmonary hypertension team, please call 01223 638826.

 Further information can be found on the Pulmonary Hypertension Association (PHA UK) website.

 As part of our response to COVID-19, some of our outpatient activity is being carried out by telephone in order to reduce the risk to our patients.

 The team continue to review and prioritise new referrals.

-The CPAP support line continues to operate as normal on 01223 638526.
+The CPAP support line is available on 01223 638526.

 If you are uncertain whether you should attend your appointment, please contact the transplant unit on 01223 638007.